mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 ### Smoothened animations

-The Date Pickers animations have been significantly smoothened to ensure a much more fluid experience, especially on Android mobile devices.
+The Date Picker animations have been significantly smoothened to ensure a much more fluid experience, especially on Android mobile devices.

 ### Customization playgrounds